4. Woodrow Wilson

 Photo from When the White House Comes to Zion, courtesy of Ronald L. Fox

-When President Woodrow Wilson arrived in Salt Lake City, he was not feeling well and canceled all of his scheduled appointments except for his Tabernacle speech and a meeting with Relief Society President Emmeline B. Wells, who had helped coordinate the government’s purchase of 200,000 bushels of wheat from the Relief Society during World War II.
-He would suffer a stroke less than one month later.
+When President Woodrow Wilson arrived in Salt Lake City in September 1919, he was not feeling well and canceled all of his scheduled appointments except—for his Tabernacle speech and a meeting with Relief Society President Emmeline B. Wells, who had helped coordinate the government’s purchase of 200,000 bushels of wheat from the Relief Society during World War I. He would suffer a stroke less than one month later.

 President Woodrow Wilson’s speech in the Tabernacle was an attempt to gain the support of the American people for the League of Nations—part of the peace treaty organized at the end of WWI.
 One notable quote that likely particularly resonated with the Latter-day Saints spoke of moral obligations: